Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Musharna.md

 ---
 Ability1: Forewarn
 Ability2: Synchronize
+Baby: 'No'
+BookImageName: HOME518.png
+BookShinyImageName: HOME518_s.png
 BoxSprite: SRD-BoxSprite-musharna.png
+DexCategory: Drowsing Pokemon
+DexDescription: It communicates with the mist on its forehead, it can create shapes and images from dreams it has eaten.
+It is said that this Pokemon is a link between this world and a another one made entirely of dreams.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 11
+  Feet: 3.6
+  Meters: 1.1
 HiddenAbility: Telepathy
 HomeSprite: SRD-HomeSprite-musharna.png
 Learnset: '[[SRD-Musharna-Learnset]]'
 Legendary: 'No'
 Name: Musharna
 Number: 518
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: musharna.png
 Type1: Psychic
 Type2: ''
+Weight:
+  Hectograms: 605
+  Kilograms: 60.5
+  Pounds: 133.4
 ---

 #PokeroleSRD/Pokedex